foldda/charian/README.md

 **Takeaway**: Rda container has no schema and does not enforce data validation.
 Primitive type data are stored as strings, the client is responsible for type conversion and the associated error handling.

 ## How-to: Serializing a simple composite data object
+This code example illustrates implementing object serialization by implementing the IRda interface, which includes logic "packing" properties in the ToRda() method for serialization, and "unpacking" data in the FromRda() method for de-serialization.
 ```C#
     public class Person : IRda
     {